magneticio/vamp.io/content/documentation/installation/rancher.md

 $ docker run -d --restart=always -p 8080:8080 rancher/server
 ```
 Rancher UI is exposed on port 8080, so go to http://SERVER_IP:8080 - for instance [http://192.168.99.100:8080](http://192.168.99.100:8080), [http://localhost:8080](http://localhost:8080) or something similar depending on your Docker setup.
-Now follow instruction on the screen and add Rancher host.
-You should get instructions to run a Docker image like:
+Now follow instruction on the screen and add new Rancher host - click on "Add Host" and then on "Save".
+You should get instructions (bullet point 5) to run an `agent` Docker image:
 ```bash
 $ docker run \
   -d --privileged \